-If the observed performance of the nominated director ranks high in the distribution of quasi-labels, then she ended up doing well relative to available alternatives even if our algorithm had predicted this particular director would do poorly.
-The focal board could have relied on unobservables in the nomination process, and the high rank in the distribution of quasi-labels would suggest that unobservables were used as signal.
-On the other hand, if the observed performance ranks low in the distribution of quasi-labels, then our algorithm would have identified ex ante that this director would perform poorly, and relative to alternatives, she indeed did perform poorly.
+Consider directors with low \hat{y} .
+Intuitively, if their observed performance were to lie in the right tail of quasi-labels, this would imply that they ended up doing well relative to available alternatives, despite the fact that our algorithm had predicted they would do poorly.
+The focal board could have selected on unobservables, and the high rank in the distribution of quasi-labels would suggest that the unobservables were used as signal.
+On the other hand, if their observed performance were to lie in the left tail of quasi-labels, this would imply that our algorithm identified ex ante that these directors would perform poorly, and relative to alternatives, they indeed did perform poorly.
 This pattern would suggest that any unobservables used in the nomination decision process were not a signal of performance, but either noise, bias, or related to agency problems.